Birdchain/whitepaper-business/README.md

 Birdchain will employ unused SMS of regular people and reward them for every single used SMS.
 This background process is completely automatic.

-This approach will grant us access to cheap and reliable rout of A2P message delivery.
+This approach will grant us access to cheap and reliable route of A2P message delivery.
 We will track deliverability reports and log them on blockchain – provide unprecedented level of transparency to the market.

 For carriers we will present Birdchain solution as loyalty program that will help them to onboard more network users and get bigger market share.